Radio Active (radio series): Programme format

 The show is based on a fictional radio station (described as "Britain's first national local radio station") and the programmes that it might transmit.
 Initially the radio station concept was used simply as a loose framing device for otherwise unlinked sketches and songs, but as the show developed, the episodes became more thematically focused, each one lampooning a different broadcasting genre and sometimes even a specific programme such as Down Your Way (parodied as "Round Your Parts"), In at the Deep End ("Out of Your Depth"), Ultra Quiz ("Gigantaquiz"), The Radio Programme ("The Radio Radio Programme") and Crimewatch ("Stop That Crime UK").

 The programmes often pitch the "modern-media" regular characters against older stereotypes of foreigners and "establishment types" such as generals and politicians, though the programme rarely strays into the "alternative comedy" vogue of contemporary political comment.
 However some episodes in the final series made reference to real-life events: "Probe Round the Back" is a parody of investigative journalism which revolved around the Cambridge Five and contains allusions to Spycatcher and the Zircon affair, and "The Flu Special" satirises the then-current HIV/AIDS public awareness campaigns.

+In "Bedrock", the fifth episode of the first series, which was written by Perkins, Fenton Stevens' character says: "Alright, maybe Ringo Starr wasn't the best drummer in the world.
+Alright, maybe he wasn't the best drummer in the Beatles, but he's a name."
+After comedian Jasper Carrott told the same joke on his BBC One show Carrott Confidential in 1987, it became an urban legend that John Lennon had actually said it during his lifetime.